Island Handling Systems Inc

 Electric:

-Electric forklifts are ideal for indoor applications.
-The offer quieter operation, and lower emissions.
-Consider charging capabilities and battery life.
-Lead-acid battery electric forklifts will require more maintenance than lithium-ion battery forklifts.
-Gas/Propane: Gas or propane powered forklifts are generally more powerful than electric forklifts and are better suited for outdoor use or heavy lifting.
+Gas or propane powered forklifts are generally more powerful than electric forklifts and are better suited for outdoor use or heavy lifting.
 They are, however, noisier and require proper ventilation.
-Consider fuel efficiency and availability when making your choice. |
+Consider fuel efficiency and availability when making your choice.

 What Lifting Capacity Do You Need?